Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/onboardingOffice365Subscription.md

 #### Required Permissions

-The Cloudneeti application will be granted two read permissions to the Azure AD.
-Cloudneeti Agent provisioned in Step 3 will require Office 365 Global Admin permission.
+The Cloudneeti application will be granted two read permissions to the Azure AD and Cloudneeti Agent provisioned in Step 3 will require Office 365 Global Admin permission.
 Each optional permission is linked to a number of security policies where this permission is needed for data collection.
 If an optional permission is not provided, Cloudneeti application will not collect the data for the related